Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 }
 modified := compiler_get_code(root);
 ```

-(for a complete working example, see how_to/630, 2nd example)
+(An example of this can be found in how_to/630, 2nd example)

 ## 26.13 The #type directive and type variants
 This directive tells the compiler that the next following syntax is a type literal, useful for defining procedure types and variant types.
 Variant types are like alias types (see § 9.1), but differ in the casting behavior.